A Bayesian factor analysis model for non-randomised staggered designs: Evaluation of the peers intervention

 Next, we assess the extent to which effect heterogeneity is driven by cumulative exposure to the intervention and the presence of a lockdown.
 Figure \ref{fig:add_results}(b) presents $\exp\left(s\left(\sum_{j=1}^{t}a_{j}\right)\right)$, which represents the rate ratio $\omega_t \left(\bar{\boldsymbol{a}}_t\right)$ when there is no COVID-19 lockdown.
 The estimated $\omega_t \left(\bar{\boldsymbol{a}}_t\right)$ are a concave function of the cumulative number of peer-months.
 There is little evidence of an increase in case-finding directly after intervention start.
 After around 9 peer-months we find evidence of a positive intervention effect, which peaks at approximately 16 peer-months and declines thereafter.
 This is in line with the findings of a previous United Kingdom-based qualitative study, which indicated that peers need time to integrate into the wider treatment program and the community before they can contribute \cite{bonnington_tensions_2017}.
-A potential explanation for the decline of the effect as cumulative exposure increases from moderate to high levels is the diminishing number of undiagnosed patients, who are likely harder to reach.
+A potential explanation for the decline of the effect as cumulative exposure increases from moderate to high levels is the diminishing number of undiagnosed HCV-infected individuals, who are likely harder to reach.

 There is strong evidence that the intervention effect was amplified during the COVID-19 lockdown.
 This is evident from Figure \ref{fig:add_results}(a) and Figure \ref{fig:add_results}(c) showing that the magnitude of ITEs is considerably higher during the lockdown period and the showing that the posterior distribution of $\exp(\theta_1)$ is almost entirely above 1.
 Further evidence is provided in Figure \ref{fig:add_results}(d) that shows the posterior distribution of $\tau_c/\tau$ for $\rho=1$ and $\rho=0$.
 Although only $\tilde{N}_c=39$ of the total 394 ITEs correspond to the lockdown period, these ITEs account for 20.9\% (95\% CrI [12.9\%, 37.6\%]) of the total cumulative effect when $\rho=1$ (similar for $\rho=0$).
+This likely reflects the expanded role given to peers, for example in the delivery of DAA treatments, during the first national COVID-19 lockdown when the health system was under increased stress.